HITECHCRIME/HC_SG127_Ghosts/README.md

 x quick

-stuck in it like a bru a bad exp to lick the crux of your extent x quick
+stuck like a bru aye a bad exp to lick the top of the crux x quick

 Last part of the song: